 When you die, it’s not the end of the world and you will want to go back and keep playing and getting more creative.
 When a game can reel you back in and make you think for yourself with different ways of trying to survive all while having fun, then the right formula has been mixed.
 But isn’t that what gaming is supposed to be about…having fun?
 Flight School Studio did something here.
 They took their very moving heartfelt emotional ride of Manifest 99 and took a chance on something new and changed it up.
 I applaud them for this and cannot wait to see what they come up with next.

 Island Time Vr is out now.
 A review copy was provided.
-To learn more about Greg Miller and Kinda Funny, please visit the site and make sure you check out the videos and follow him on Twitter.
 To learn more about Flight School Studio please visit their site and make sure you check out their videos, like them on Facebook and follow them on Twitter.

 In case you missed the trailer, please enjoy.
-Until next time, I have to go and see how much longer I can survive.
+Until next time, I have to go and see how much longer I can try to survive for.